xSneaky/Openux/README.md

 ## System Recommendation
 We recommend using a VPS since you are scanning many random IP addresses your ISP might send you letters, terminate contract or even be blacklisted from many websites.
-Openvas also has to check thousands of signatures on targets so you will need a system with more than 4 cores and 8GB ram otherwise you might run into issues like Openven crashing, slow scans or been limited of how many hosts you can scan.
+Openvas also has to check thousands of signatures on hosts so you will need a system with more than 4 cores and 8GB ram otherwise you might run into issues like Openven crashing, slow scans or been limited of how many hosts you can scan.

 ## Road map